Beyond the Italy Divide

 Riccardo La Bella, Trail dei Papi Lazio

-Alessandra Cristalli, VIC Bikepacking Marche
+Alessandra Cristalli, Vic Bikepacking Marche

 Lorenzo Sensi, Augh Umbria Bikepacking